ayeseeem/mouse-buttons/README.md

 icon for a mouse - look in the default `shell32.dll`, or in `DDORes.dll`, both found in `%SystemRoot%\System32\`.

+If you want to set the name/tooltip for the Taskbar button, the easiest way is not to pin the `.exe` itself.
+Instead, create a shortcut to it, rename the shortcut to something more expressive (like "Swap mouse buttons"), set the icon on the shortcut, then pin the _shortcut_ to the Taskbar.

 - `*` "right-click" depends on which way you have your mouse set, which can become confusing.
   Also, "right-click" should really be "Alt-click", but people interpret that